vilasinits/vilasinits.github.io/_posts/2023-03-28-z2c-workshop.md

         <div class="description">
             Contact Person: <a href="https://www.cosmostat.org/people/sacha-guerrini"><strong>Sacha</strong></a>, <a href="https://www.cosmostat.org/people/andreas-tersenov"><strong>Andreas</strong></a>
             <br>
             General Relativity was published by Einstein in 1915 and has completely changed our understanding of gravity.
 In this 45 minutes presentation, we will first introduce the ground principles of GR before giving an overview of the mathematical tools used to derive Einstein equations of General Relativity.
-We will finally conclude by discussing motivation behind beyong-GR theories of gravity and ho the latter can be constructed.
+We will finally conclude by discussing motivation behind beyong-GR theories of gravity and how the latter can be constructed.
         </div>
     </li>
     <li>Introduction to Cosmology
         <div class="description">
             Contact person: <a href="https://www.cosmostat.org/people/vilasini-tinnaneri-sreekanth"><strong>Vilasini</strong></a>, <a href="https://www.cosmostat.org/people/andreas-tersenov"><strong>Andreas</strong></a>
             <br>
-            This will be a 90 min lecture and...
+            In this 90 minutes presentation, we will embark on a journey through the universe's thermal history, exploring key milestones from the Cosmic Microwave Background (CMB) to the horizon problem, and the theory of cosmic inflation.
+We'll then delve into baryon acoustic oscillations (BAOs), and the era of the dark ages, and reionization, leading up to the formation of cosmic structures.
+Through understanding gravitational instability and the Jeans length, we will examine the growth of perturbation modes across different epochs, culminating in an overview of the ΛCDM model and alternative cosmological frameworks.
+The presentation will conclude by addressing the current challenges and open questions in cosmology, offering a comprehensive yet concise exploration of the universe's evolution and structure.
         </div>
     </li>
     <li>Bayes Theorem